 \section{Experiments}

-All experiments in this section were performed using PyTorch \citep{paszke_pytorch_2019} and all of its provided classifiers pre-trained on ImageNet \citep{deng_imagenet_2009}.
+All experiments\footnote{Our code is available at \url{https://github.com/lfpc/FixSelectiveClassification}.} in this section were performed using PyTorch \citep{paszke_pytorch_2019} and all of its provided classifiers pre-trained on ImageNet \citep{deng_imagenet_2009}.
 Additionally, some models of the \cite{wightman_pytorch_2019} repository were used, particularly the ones highlighted by \cite{galil_what_2023}.
 In total, 84 ImageNet classifiers were used.
 The list of all models, together with all the results per model are presented in Appendix \ref{appendix:results_imagenet}.
-The validation set of ImageNet was randomly split into 5000 hold-out images for post-hoc optimization (which we also refer to as the \textit{tuning set}) and 45000 images for performance evaluation (the test set).
-To ensure the results are statistically significant, we repeat each experiment (including post-hoc optimization) for 10 different random splits and report mean and standard deviation.
+The ImageNet validation set was randomly split into 5000 hold-out images for post-hoc optimization (which we also refer to as the \textit{tuning set}) and 45000 images for performance evaluation (the test set).
+To ensure that the results are statistically significant, we repeat each experiment (including post-hoc optimization) for 10 different random splits and report mean and standard deviation.

-To give evidence that our results are not specific to ImageNet, we also run experiments on CIFAR-100 \citep{krizhevsky_learning_2009} and Oxford-IIIT Pet \citep{oxfordpets} datasets, which are presented in Appendix \ref{appendix:more_datasets}.
+To give evidence that our results are not specific to ImageNet, we also performed experiments on CIFAR-100 \citep{krizhevsky_learning_2009} and Oxford-IIIT Pet \citep{oxfordpets} datasets, which are presented in the Appendix \ref{appendix:more_datasets}.